 In New Orleans, Baton Rouge, and college areas like Lafayette, Louisiana renters navigate distinctive housing stock, and the state addresses assistance-animal documentation under Act 154.
 For renters in Louisiana, an emotional support animal letter is the document that keeps you and your animal together, even where leases say “no pets.”

-Here is how it works in Louisiana: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Louisiana license number, generally within 10–15 minutes.
+Here’s how it works in Louisiana: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Louisiana license number, generally within 10–15 minutes.

 Telehealth means no waiting room and no commute — just a private conversation with a Louisiana-licensed professional.
 The evaluation is genuine, which is the whole point; quiz-only “instant” letters are the kind Louisiana landlords and several state laws treat as invalid.

 Our Louisiana-licensed mental health professionals serve renters across the state — from the capital, Baton Rouge, to its largest city, New Orleans, plus New Orleans, Baton Rouge, Shreveport and Lafayette and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Persistent nervousness, racing thoughts, or panic episodes that disrupt concentration and rest.